Unleash/unleash/website/docs/reference/sdks/ruby.md

 ---
-id: ruby_sdk
 title: Ruby SDK
 ---

 > You will need your `API URL` and your `API token` in order to connect the Client SDK to you Unleash instance.
 You can find this information in the “Admin” section Unleash management UI.
-[Read more](../user_guide/api-token)
+[Read more](../../user_guide/token.mdx)

 ```ruby
 require 'unleash'